 Ever wonder how the crucial business of moving goods in a digital economy is evolving to keep up with ever-increasing customer expectations?
 This article will provide some good answers, with an overview of what goods-to-person automation is, how it compares to Person-to-Goods, and why many believe it’s the future of efficient operations.

-Today, most distribution centres rely on a person-to-goods picking model, which entails that warehouse workers physically work their way through a maze of shelves and storage containers to collect the required items for a customer’s order.
+Today, most distribution centers rely on a person-to-goods picking model, which entails that warehouse workers physically work their way through a maze of shelves and storage containers to collect the required items for a customer’s order.
 Converging trends are pushing this model to the breaking point.

 There’s an explosion in the number of stock keeping units (SKUs), a less predictable workforce consistency and availability, and the pressure to deliver to the customer faster.
 To top it off, the rise of e-commerce is producing its own impact on this industry, influencing productivity requirements and storage capacity, forcing companies to seek faster, more efficient systems to transform the traditional, slow, and labour-intensive model.
 Many companies are now turning to Third Party Logistics (3PL) for goods-to-person automation to help them keep up with changing consumer demands.

-Person-to-Goods versus Goods-to-Person
+Person-to-Goods versus Goods-to-Person Automation

 The goods-to-person automation model entails reversing the traditional process.
 Instead of workers navigating rows of shelves and containers for the inventory they need, the inventory is brought to them.